 Ott & Martin

-Ott and Martin joined the Hyundai Motorsport family in 2020 and enjoyed a successful first season with the team, achieving 4 podium finishes in 7 races, including victory at their home event, Rally Estonia.
+Ott and Martin joined the Hyundai Motorsport family in 2020 and enjoyed a successful first season with the team, achieving four podium finishes in seven races, including victory at their home event, Rally Estonia.
 They added an additional win plus three more podiums to their tally in 2021.
 The Estonian duo describe themselves as a “hard-working” (Ott) and “determined” (Martin).
 Their work ethic is an evident success of their partnership: “My pre-stage ritual is to make sure I have done all the things that are up to me so that the result is as good as possible,” says Martin, while Ott “relaxes and focusses.”
 The better mechanic of the two “is the same guy who normally gives a reason to fix something,” according to Martin.
 “So normally me!” echoes Ott.
 If they were to switch roles, Martin believes he would perform “very well – on the road section.”
 Ott is equally honest about his co-driving talent: “Bad.”

 Dani & Cándido